Key Takeaways

 4. Update your budget to reflect your new situation.

-5. Look at longer-term goals, such as downsizing, travel, or planning for aged care.
+5. Look at longer-term goals, such as downsizing or travel.

-Seeing these steps written down can ease the mental load and give you confidence that things are under control.
+Seeing these steps written down can ease the mental load.
+It gives you confidence that things are under control.

-Losing a spouse is one of life’s most significant changes, and it is completely natural to feel uncertain in the weeks and months that follow.
-While nothing can take away the grief, working with a financial adviser can ease practical stresses and offer reassurance.
-With support, you can focus on caring for yourself and taking things one step at a time, knowing your financial wellbeing is in safe hands.
+Losing a spouse is a significant change.
+It is natural to feel uncertain.
+Working with a financial expert can ease practical stresses and offer reassurance.
+You can focus on caring for yourself while knowing your financial wellbeing is in safe hands.

-Tip: If you are supporting a friend or family member who has lost their spouse, gently suggest they speak with a financial adviser.
-Sometimes just knowing help is available can make the road ahead feel less daunting.
+If you are supporting a friend or family member, gently suggest they speak with a professional.
+Help is available to make the road ahead feel less daunting.
+I offer a complimentary 30-minute chat where we can gently go through your options.
+It is a chance to talk through concerns without any pressure.

 To make things a little easier, I offer a complimentary 30-minute chat where we can gently go through your options after the loss of a spouse.
 It’s simply a chance to ask questions, talk through concerns, and feel supported without any pressure.